 ORISE supporting Oak Ridge reservation cleanup activities through recovery funding

 Disposing of old and contaminated buildings, and remediating soil and groundwater across the Oak Ridge Reservation has long been a priority for the U.S. Department of Energy (DOE)-Oak Ridge Office (ORO).
-Though much of the work wasn’t expected to begin for another three to four years according to ORO Manager Gerald Boyd, the acquisition of $755 million in American Recovery and Reinvestment Act (ARRA) funding for the ORO Environmental Management Program has served to jumpstart preliminary remediation activities that involve the Oak Ridge Institute of Science and Education’s (ORISE) independent environmental assessment and verification programs.
+Though much of the work wasn’t expected to begin for another three to four years, the acquisition of $755 million in American Recovery and Reinvestment Act (ARRA) funding for the ORO Environmental Management Program served to jumpstart preliminary remediation activities that involve the Oak Ridge Institute of Science and Education’s (ORISE) independent environmental assessment and verification programs.

 In support of the project, ORISE is performing characterization surveys at Oak Ridge National Laboratory (ORNL) and independent verification activities at ORNL, East Tennessee Technology Park (ETTP) and the Y-12 National Security Complex.
 ORISE’s $8.5 million scope of work involves support to DOE in the accelerated cleanup and disposition of deteriorated facilities that will also pave the way for greater footprint reduction across the reservation.

 ORISE’s role at ORNL involves performing waste characterization and developing waste handling plans and profiles at 34 facilities—most of which were used for offices, storage and research.
 ORISE survey staff are also conducting literature reviews to determine which chemicals or radioactive isotopes were used in the facilities targeted for disposal.